 But human lives are complex things.
 We all encounter times that are more challenging, deliver high stress and make us feel more anxious.
 Sometimes these pass on their own, but sometimes they turn into serious issues of anxiety and depression.
+Check out Brainmanager’s free online depression test to see whether you have depression related symptoms.
 Work-related stress can be a key trigger to aggravate existing issues.
 One in four of us will experience mental health issues at some time in our life.
 Fortunately, mental health awareness is on the rise and the stigmas and taboos surrounding it are diminishing.
 There is much that can be done in the workplace to help people’s wellbeing, and mental health support and counselling can even be a legitimate business expense, as outlined in a recent article by Brighton and Hove Psychotherapy.
 So, what are the benefits and rules around counselling in the workplace, and as a business cost?

 What does counselling offer?

 Counselling comes in a variety of formats and approaches.
 Which one is appropriate depends on the type of person, the type of problem and the desired outcome.
 The important point is they are all ‘talking’ therapies that involve someone talking through their issues with a counsellor.
 The benefits depend on the issue at hand and the NHS sets out some of what can be expected.
 But by setting aside time to deal with a difficulty in someone’s life, the counsellor will help them to see things from a different perspective, find ways to cope, improve relationships and better manage symptoms of stress and anxiety.
 The fundament aim is to improve an individual’s overall wellbeing.